inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/uni-analyse-de-donnee.en.md

 ---
-title: Analyzing Data in the Humanities
+title: Analysing data in social sciences
-description: Text and qualitative data analysis
+description: Tools for analysing texts and qualitative data
 ---

 These tools are cited on the forum of the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.